Mindfulness for Families: Simple Practices for Busy Parents

 Starting with Yourself

 The old airplane wisdom applies: put on your own oxygen mask first.
 Children learn emotional regulation primarily by observing their parents.
+As the American Academy of Pediatrics notes, building resilience in children starts with the adults around them.
 When you practice mindfulness, you're not only helping yourself—you're modeling healthy coping skills for your children.
+It's one of the most powerful forms of self-care for parents.

 Start with something simple: three conscious breaths when you wake up, before you reach for your phone.
+These small moments help create calm in your home from the very start of the day.
 Notice the sensation of breathing.
 That's it.
 That's mindfulness.

 Mindful Moments Throughout the Day

 You don't need to carve out special time for mindfulness.
-Instead, bring presence to activities you're already doing:
+Instead, bring presence to the routines and activities you're already doing:

 Simple Practices for Children